katalyst/koi-template/README.md

  * --skip-docker: we generate our own docker configuration
  * --skip-git: we have set up git to point to Katalyst github
  * --skip-keeps: we only create the keep files we need
+ * --skip-solid: we don't install solid* out of the box, only when needed
  * -a propshaft: we use propshaft for asset pipeline
  * -m ...: set local file system path for this template